 Throughout the year, the sailing school teaches and coaches young sailors aged from 6 years old, within the framework of the National Education and Sailing Club Programmes, at beginners or advanced level.
 Whether it is in Optimists, in Lasers, in J/70s or in Bugs, the lessons, coaching and training sessions are carried out throughout the year by qualified YCM instructors and coaches, helping students discover the sea, sailing and the importance of protecting the maritime environment.
 Visit their website, to get more information.

 As weird as it sounds, you will find the entrance to the municipal gymnastics centre on -9 level of the Monaco train station parking.
 In the Principality, they know how to use every free meter of space.
 The trainings are organized for both boys and girls (www.feminasports.com).
 There are sessions for those who want to improve their overall physical fitness and groups where children are trained to present Monaco in different competitions.

 The Monaco Rhythmic Gymnastics club also invites children aged 10-15 years old to apply.
-The registration will be opened on September 12th and will last until September 30th.
-For more information, go to www.monacogr.com.
+The registration was opened on September 2nd.
+For more information, go to the website.

 Usually the information about open days, registration dates or trial lessons are available on the sections’ websites or directly at the Stade Louis II, in the hallway of the main entrance (from the side of the Marriott Hotel).
 If the season has already started, but you know exactly the kind of sports your child will practice, you can go directly to the class office, take an application form and a list of necessary documents.
 If the class is very popular (for example, swimming) and the places are limited, your kid will take a part in the qualifying day.